- "Colonizer Rehab is an uncensored way of discussing modern realities of Reconciliation. It is profound."

 - 'This was an incredibly powerful session.
 Gaining deeper understanding of the ongoing challenges faced by Indigenous people in the process of reconciliation, within a safe and inclusive environment, presents a valuable opportunity for personal growth and cultural awareness.
 I would strongly encourage individuals from all cultural backgrounds to participate in one of these sessions.'
 Maria Davidson, CEO Udutu Learning Systems Inc. (Colonized Rehab, April 14).

-- 'Colonization Rehab workshop opened my heart to the realities of personal trauma experienced by the first people of this land as a result of colonization.'
+- 'Colonizer Rehab workshop opened my heart to the realities of personal trauma experienced by the first people of this land as a result of colonization.'

 - 'It's a safe space to talk about difficult issues'